 quick pickled cucumber & carrot

-1/2 C vinegar (rice vinegar, white distilled or apple cider vinegar)
+- 1/2 C white vinegar (or substitute rice vinegar or apple cider vinegar)

 five spice palm filling